mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/eks/advanced/eks-cluster-iam-polices-and-roles/index.md

 *   `controllers-eks.cluster-api-provider-aws.sigs.k8s.io` - enumerates the Actions required by the workload cluster to create and modify EKS clusters in the user's AWS Account.
 It is attached to the existing `control-plane.cluster-api-provider-aws.sigs.k8s.io`  role

-*   `eks-nodes.cluster-api-provider-aws.sigs.k8s.io` - enumerates the Actions required by the EKS workload cluster worker machines.
-It Is attached to the existing `nodes.cluster-api-provider-aws.sigs.k8s.io`
+*   `eks-nodes.cluster-api-provider-aws.sigs.k8s.io` - enumerates the Actions required by the EKS workload cluster's worker machines.
+It is attached to the existing `nodes.cluster-api-provider-aws.sigs.k8s.io`

 ### Roles